alemart/speedy-vision/README.md

 # speedy-vision.js

-A **lightning fast** GPU-accelerated Computer Vision library for JavaScript, with a focus on real-time feature detection and matching.
-ORB, FAST, BRISK, Harris and more - for the web!
+A **lightning fast** GPU-accelerated Computer Vision library for the web, with a focus on real-time feature detection and matching.
+ORB, FAST, BRISK, Harris and more!

 [<img src="assets/demo-orb.gif" width="640" alt="Speedy feature detection">](https://alemart.github.io/speedy-vision-js/demos/orb-features.html)